Qing dynasty coinage: Later Jin dynasty coinage (1616–1636)

 Prior to the establishment of the Qing dynasty, the Aisin Gioro clan established the Later Jin dynasty, named after the Jin dynasty of the Wanyan clan.
-Nurhaci had united the many tribes of the Jianzhou and Haixi Jurchens under the leadership of the Aisin Gioro clan, and later ordered the creation of Manchu script based on the Mongolian vertical script.
-In 1636, Hong Taiji renamed the realm to "Great Qing", and the Jurchen people into the Manchu people, while adopting policies which fostered ethnic inclusivity.
+Nurhaci had united the many tribes of the Jianzhou and Haixi Jurchens under the leadership of the Aisin Gioro clan, and later ordered the creation of the Manchu script based on the Mongolian vertical script.
+In 1636, Hong Taiji renamed the realm as "Great Qing", and the Jurchen people as the Manchu people, while adopting policies which fostered ethnic inclusivity.

-In 1616, the Later Jin began producing their own cash coins, the coins issued under Nurhaci were written in an older version of Manchu script without any diacritics, and generally bigger than Later Jin coins with Chinese inscriptions.
+In 1616, the Later Jin began producing their own cash coins; the coins issued under Nurhaci were written in an older version of the Manchu script without any diacritics, and generally bigger than Later Jin coins with Chinese inscriptions.
 Under Hong Taiji these coins bore the legend that they had a nominal weight of 10 qián (or 1 tael) modelled after contemporary Ming dynasty coinage, but in reality weighed less.

 The following coins were issued by the Later Jin: